-- Internal beeper states -- On or Off
+- Internal beeper states -- Active or Off

 - Total active power

 - Total active energy

 - Energy pulse output settings -- available on PX3TS-5000 series only

 - 12V power supply status

 Tip: The internal beeper state information is also available in the PX3TS web interface.
-See PDU (on page 176).
+See PDU (on page 183).

-To view or configure PDU information:
+► To view or configure PDU information:

-- Press or to select "PDU" in the Main Menu, and press - 2.
-The internal beeper state is shown: Active or Off. - In the Active state, the reason of turning on the beeper is indicated, and the top/bottom bars turn red. - 3.
+1. Press or to select "PDU" in the Main Menu, and press

+- 2. The internal beeper state is shown: Active or Off. - In the Active state, the reason of turning on the beeper is indicated, and the top/bottom bars turn red. - To mute the beep sound immediately, press O. See Muting the Internal Beeper. - 3.
 If your PX3TS is a PX3TS-5000 model, it supports the active energy pulse output.
-Press 💙 to enter the Energy Pulse page.
+Press to enter the Energy Pulse page.

 By default the energy pulsing is turned off.
 DO NOT enable this feature unless you have to use it.